UPDATED! Universal Studios Japan (USJ): The Ultimate Guide (2023 Edition)

 If you're looking for the Timed Entry Pass to Super Nintendo World, then USJ Express Pass 7 is the one to buy.

-There are three versions of the pass but each include the timed entry - just pick the one that includes the other rides you're interested in.
+There are three versions of the pass but each include the timed entry - just pick the one that includes the other rides you're most keen to try.

 Universal Studios japan The Real Japan Rob Dyer

 The Royal Studio Pass used to be the ultimate Universal Studios Japan ticket.
-However, sale of the Royal Studio Pass stopped during the Covid pandemic and at the moment it is no longer on sale, not even on the official Japanese USJ website.
+However, sale of the Royal Studio Pass stopped during the Covid pandemic and is no longer on sale, not even on the official Japanese USJ website.

-However, two new annual passes, Universal Prime Annual Pass Grand Royal and Universal Prime Annual Pass Standard, are now available.
+However, two newer annual passes, Universal Prime Annual Pass Grand Royal and Universal Prime Annual Pass Standard, are now available.

 Universal Prime Annual Passes Pricing